Great Expectations: streetscape enhancement scheme on lower Great Victoria Street

 The Victorian terraces behind the hoarding have been in a derelict state since they partially burned down in 2016.
 The site is currently awaiting redevelopment into a residences.

-Hope Fellowship Church mural – 113 Great Victoria Street
+Flying High Mural – 113 Great Victoria Street

-The birds depicted on the mural will include the godwit, a dunlin along with an artic tern and a lapwing.
-The latter is semi native and the unofficial national bird for Ireland, while the others bird are all migratory in nature and represent the diversity of the Church congregation.
-They’re all waders/sea birds too, representing the geography of this part of the city before it became built up (all lands between Sandy Row and the river Lagan were marshlands along the lower course of the river Blackstaff – now culverted underneath Bankmore St).
-Finally, all birds represented are either red or amber for their conservation status, raising awareness of the fragility of local wildlife.
+The birds on “Flying High” represent a mix of species.
+These include the Godwit, a Dunlin, an Artic Tern and a Lapwing.
+The latter is semi native and the unofficial national bird for Ireland.
+The others are all migratory in nature and represent the diversity of the Church congregation.
+All four birds are sea waders, representing the geography of this part of the city before it became developed (all lands between Sandy Row and the river Lagan were marshlands along the lower course of the river Blackstaff – now culverted underneath Bankmore St).

 121 – 127 Great Victoria Street murals